github/docs/data/reusables/audit_log/audit-log-action-categories.md

 {%- ifversion fpt or ghec %}
 | `profile_picture`   | Contains activities related to an organization's profile picture.
 {%- endif %}
-| `project` | Contains activities related to project boards.
+| `project` | Contains activities related to projects.
-| `project_field` | Contains activities related to field creation and deletion in a project board.
+| `project_field` | Contains activities related to field creation and deletion in a project.
-| `project_view` | Contains activities related to view creation and deletion in a project board.
+| `project_view` | Contains activities related to view creation and deletion in a project.
 | `protected_branch` | Contains activities related to protected branches.
 | `public_key` | Contains activities related to SSH keys and deploy keys.
 | `pull_request` | Contains activities related to pull requests.